HHH-GH/photo-html/README.md

 Public repo for example only, make your own version using this code, whatever.

 ### Set up
-- Save `env.php.sample` as `env.php` and define the contants to suit your server setup.
+- Save `env.php.sample` as `env.php` and define the constants to suit your server setup.

+---

 ### Print Photo Set